March Madness brings thousands of fans to Wichita

 WICHITA, Kan.
-(KSNW) – From the Sweet 16 to the Elite Eight.
-A women’s team will punch their tickets to the Final Four Monday night, and it’s all happening in Wichita.
-Thousands of people are taking in the big game in the air capital and bringing big bucks to the city.
+(KSNW) – From the Sweet 16 to the Elite Eight, a women’s team will punch their tickets to the Final Four Monday night.
+Thousands of people are taking in the big game in the Air Capital and bringing big bucks to the city.

 Three hours before the game on Monday, more than 4,000 tickets had been sold.
 Saturday brought in a huge crowd with more than 8,000 people and fans from across the country.

-Over the weekend, Wichita Brewing Company set up in one of the parking lots of INTRUST Bank Arena getting in on the Sweet 16 action.
+Over the weekend, Wichita Brewing Company set up in the Intrust Bank Arena parking lot to get in on the Sweet 16 action.

 “Just seeing people out and about again in Wichita after COVID.
 It was just like the first time I feel like in a while that there’s been so many people in downtown, which is really vibrant, and there’s a lot going on,” said Coffelt.